-Artificial Intelligence Comparative Guide - - Hong Kong
+Artificial Intelligence Comparative Guide

 8.1 There is currently a surfeit of ‘best practice' guidance on AI at the national and international level.
 As a practical matter, are there one or more particular AI best practice approaches that are widely adopted in your jurisdiction?
 If so, what are they?

-There is no AI 'best practice' as such in Hong Kong; but the Guidance on the Ethical Development and Use of Artificial Intelligence issued by the Office of the Privacy Commissioner for Personal Data (PCPD) does list the values and principles that it recommends AI companies adhere to, as follows:
+There is no AI 'best practice' as such in Hong Kong; but the Guidance on the Ethical Development and Use of Artificial Intelligence and Artificial Intelligence: Model Personal Data Protection Framework issued by the Office of the Privacy Commissioner for Personal Data (PCPD) does list the values and principles that it recommends AI companies adhere to, as follows:

 - accountability;